USA Network: USA Networks ownership (1994–2002)

-Vivendi ownership (2002–2003)
+Vivendi ownership (2002–2004)

-In May 2002, USA Networks sold its non-shopping television and film assets (including USA Network, the Sci-Fi Channel, Trio, USA Films (which was rechristened as Focus Features) and Studios USA) to Vivendi Universal.
+In May 2002, USA Networks sold its non-shopping television and film assets (including USA Network, the Sci-Fi Channel, Trio, USA Films (which was rechristened as Focus Features) and Studios USA) to Vivendi Universal for $10.3 billion.
 USA and the other channels were folded into Vivendi's Universal Television Group.

 In July 2002, the channel debuted Monk, a comedy-drama police procedural that starred Tony Shalhoub as Adrian Monk, a former San Francisco police inspector-turned-consultant who suffers from various obsessive-compulsive behaviors that include the ability to pay attention to detail when solving crimes.
 It became one of USA Network's first breakout hit series, and ran for eight seasons until it ended on December 4, 2009.

-NBCUniversal/Comcast ownership (2003–present)
+NBCUniversal/Comcast ownership (2004–present)

-In 2003, General Electric agreed to merge NBC and its sibling companies with Vivendi Universal's North American-based filmed entertainment assets, including Universal Pictures and Universal Television Group in a multibillion-dollar purchase, renaming the merged company NBC Universal.
+In 2003, General Electric (GE) agreed to merge NBC and its sibling companies with Vivendi Universal's North American-based filmed entertainment assets, including Universal Pictures and Universal Television Group in a multibillion-dollar purchase, renaming the merged company NBC Universal.
 GE retained an 80% ownership stake in the new company, while Vivendi retained a 20% stake.
 NBC Universal officially took over as owner of USA and its sibling cable channels (except for Newsworld International) in 2004.
 That year, USA premiered the sci-fi series The 4400.